Global Playboy

 If you’re thinking about becoming a travel curator, there are some skills that are essential to have.
 If you don’t have them already, it might be worth taking the time to learn them before applying for jobs or internships in this field.

 • Destination Knowledge: This is one of the most important skills for any travel curator because they need to know everything about their destination and what makes it special.
-They should also be able to answer questions from customers about their chosen location so that they can give useful information without having any prior knowledge of what they’re talking about (which could lead customers astray).
+They should also be able to answer questions from clients about their chosen location so that they can give useful information.
+Without having any prior knowledge of what they’re talking about you could cause potential problems for clients.

-• Travel Planning: Travel curators need good organizational skills so that they can plan out how long people will stay at each place on their itinerary and make sure that everything fits together nicely before sending off recommendations for clients’ trips!
-This means making sure flights aren’t too close together or far apart depending on how much time travelers want between activities; planning meals carefully so everyone gets something healthy while still enjoying themselves; etcetera ad nauseam until every detail has been accounted for!
+• Travel Planning: Travel curators need good organizational skills so that they can plan out how long people will stay at each place on their itinerary and make sure that everything fits together nicely.
+This means making sure flights aren’t too close together or airports too far apart; planning how much time travelers want between activities; planning meals carefully so everyone gets something healthy while still enjoying themselves; etcetera until every detail has been accounted for!
 It’s no easy task but someone has got do it–and why not YOU?? 🙂

 • Customer Service Skills: Travel curators must also have excellent interpersonal and customer service skills.
-Of course as soon as someone books something through them (whether online or over phone), there will probably be questions about where exactly their hotel is located within city limits; whether restaurants nearby offer gluten-free options like brownies made with almond flour instead of wheat flour; whether tickets sold separately include admission fees into museums nearby and so on, ad nauseam, until every detail has been accounted…you get where I’m going with this….
+Of course as soon as someone books something through them (whether online or over phone), there will probably be questions about where exactly their hotel is located within city limits; whether restaurants nearby offer gluten-free options like brownies made with almond flour instead of wheat flour; whether tickets sold separately include admission fees into museums nearby and so on… You get where I’m going with this….
+People often have lots of questions especially when it comes to travel.

 How to Find Clients as a Freelance Travel Curator